jacobfulano/learning-rules-with-bmi/README.md

-# rnn-learning
+# Distinguishing Learning Rules with Brain Machine Interfaces

-Mixing and matching biologically plausible learning rules for vanilla RNNs
+This repository allows for mixing and matching biologically plausible learning rules for vanilla RNNs, with a focus on tasks and constrains inspired by Brain Machine Interface (BMI) experiments in non-human primates.

-Note that the following repository is a work in progress.
+The following repository was custom built for the NeurIPS paper [Distinguishing Learning Rules with Brain Machine Interfaces (Portes, Schmid and Murray 2022)](https://arxiv.org/abs/2206.13448).

+Experiments for the NeurIPS 2022 submission are in the branch `experiments-neurips-2022`

 Please contact j.portes@columbia.edu for more details.

 ![RNN schematic](graphics/rnn-schematic.png)